Let’s face it, Prices are high

 If you’re very budget conscious I would check out staying in American Canyon (you can get hotel rooms ranging from $100-$300/nt depending on the season).
 There are a few spots where you can get some decent places at really affordable prices.
 Next I would check out Airbnbs (there are only 100 legal permit in Napa for short term rentals so play on the side of caution and look for their rental permit number on their page something like VR-0092).
 If budget isn’t an issue there are some pretty spectacular hotels like Auberge Du Soleil and Calistoga Ranch (during high-season these can go for $2500+ per night).

-If you’re planning during premium weekends like Bottlerock, premier, harvest, etc plan as far out as possible to secure availability at the best prices.
-Hotel tonight and expedia tend to have decent prices as well for hotels.
+If you’re planning during high-demand weekends like Bottlerock, premier, harvest, etc. plan as far out as possible to secure availability at the best prices.
+Hotel Tonight and Expedia tend to have decent prices as well for hotels.
 You can also reach out to us at priority wine pass as we know of some great spots to stay at decent prices or get you a discount too.
+If you are a wine pass member you can also reach out to us at email@example.com as we know of some great spots to stay at decent prices and we can get you a discount too (for example members get 15% off rates at Harvest Inn).

 Other hidden wine tasting costs

 While we won’t go into the benefits and the full cost of travel insurance, we wanted to touch on something that could catch you by surprise.
 Many travelers invest in travel insurance, but unbeknownst to them, their policies get voided the second they take a sip of alcohol.
-That said, we recommend you can check out and do more research here or here so your cost to wine taste in Napa doesn’t come with any nasty surprises.
+That said, we recommend you check out and do more research here or here so your cost to wine taste in Napa doesn’t come with any nasty surprises.

 Final estimate of wine tasting costs in Napa